-This document shall be revised every 1 year or incrementally as significant changes occur.
+This document shall be revised every $\underline{1}$ year or incrementally as significant changes occur.

 These teams are comprised of trained high voltage linemen that have the proper skill sets to cut, clear, and/or de-energize downed wires, so that municipal DPW Crews can then safely remove downed trees and other debris from the roadways.
 By doing this, the DPW Crews can re-open key arteries that have become impassible during the storm event.
-PSEG Long Island MSTC Crews are not equipped to perform debris removal, which remains the responsibility of the requesting municipality.
+PSEG Long Island MSTC Crews have the proper tools to test and remove downing electrical cables, but are not equipped to perform debris removal, which remains the responsibility of the requesting municipality.